chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The `CallAndResponseObject` is the keystone object for "follow me" games like First Contact, Working Dough, Drummer Duel, or Wizard Waltz.
 It affects all cues below it.
 See this image: ![Call and Response object diagram](callResponseUmbrella.png)

+The `counterparts` array is an array of string arrays.
+Each internal string array has *two or more* cue IDs in it.
+The first ID is the call ID, and the second (or third, fourth, etc) IDs are the possible response IDs for that call ID.
+First Contact will definitely use mutliple response IDs for its randomization of speech.

 See `PatternObject` for the ID and name structure.